UP block panchayat chief polls: 349 candidates declared elected unopposed | Politics

 UP block panchayat chief polls: 349 candidates declared elected unopposed

+A total of 349 candidates for the block panchayat chief polls in Uttar Pradesh were elected unopposed on Friday, the last day for the withdrawal of nomination papers.
 Now, the elections will be held for 476 posts on Saturday.In a statement, State Election Commissioner Manoj Kumar said 1,778 nomination papers were received for 825 posts of the block panchayat chief, of which 68 were cancelled and 187 withdrawn.
-As a result, now 1,710 candidates will go into the elections on Saturday, he said.

 - Country: